ANTI-MALWARE.info | The Reference in Independent Anti-Malware Advice and Information

 This is Eddy Willems’ official and original homepage for anti-virus and anti-malware consultancy with links to most anti-malware sites and companies in the world.

 This site is the reference in independent anti-malware advice and information.
-It is also known as the first Belgian anti-virus page and one of the oldest anti-malware sites on the Web.
-This site is completely renewed in September 2010 and exists since 1995.
-Within these pages you will find one of the most comprehensive lists of anti-malware sites in the world with over 4000 links.
+It is also known as the first Belgian anti-virus page and one of the oldest security sites on the Web.
+This site is renewed in September 2010 and exists since 1995.
+Within these pages you will find one of the most comprehensive lists of anti-malware sites in the world with over 10.000 links.

-I have been working in the past (over 2 decades) as Anti-Malware Technology Expert for the security industry ( NOXS (a Westcon Group Company), McAfee, TrendMicro and Symantec ) and as Security Evangelist for Kaspersky Lab .
-I am now working as Security Evangelist for G Data Software AG .
-I am a Belgian security expert who is member of most international security and malware organisations in the world.
+I have been working over 3 decades as Anti-Malware Technology Expert for the security industry (NOXS (a Westcon Group Company), McAfee, TrendMicro and Symantec) and as Security Evangelist for Kaspersky Lab.
+I am now working as Security Evangelist for G DATA CyberDefense AG .
+I am a Belgian Cyber Security Expert who is (or has been) a board member of most international security and malware organizations in the world.
+I am the first and only Belgian being on the board of three ( EICAR, AVAR, and LSEC) international security organizations at the same time.
 Find more about me at the ‘about me’ page for a more detailed bio.
+I’m also a recognized security media expert having experience with live tv ranging from local Benelux to international TV stations like CNN, Al Jazeera, TRT World and more.

 This site is and will remain always completely independent!
 (Site Design: Sonia Auger and Eddy Willems)